usc-isi-digelements/selected-facets-display/README.md

 # selected-facets-display

 A Polymer Element providing a way to view and remove selected facets in a breadbox-item element.
-Can be used with the [checkbox-list-display](https://github.com/DigElements/checkbox-list-display) element and the [elastic-checkbox-list-filter](https://github.com/DigElements/elastic-checkbox-list-filter) element.

 Example:
 ```html